 Address simple extensions to 5G Media Streaming to support 6DoF Streaming based on considerations in clause 7.3.
 Stage-2 aspects related to TS26.501 should be considered first before starting detailed stage-3 work.

-Based on the work developed in the shorter time frame above, address the considerations in more detailed considerations inclause 7.5 and clause 7.8 on Social VR
+Based on the work developed in the shorter time frame above, address the considerations in more detailed considerations inclause 7.5 and clause 7.8 on Social XR